charleennewland/blog/kaizen_workshop_2.md

 2. necessary but non-value adding (NNVA); and
 3. value-adding (VA).

-In process improvement, the aim is to minimize Non-Value Adding (NVA) activities, which don't contribute to customer value, and optimize Necessary but Non-Value Adding (NNVA) tasks.
-The focus is on improving Value-Adding (VA) activities that directly meet customer needs, thereby reducing waste.

 In process improvement, the goal is to minimize Non-Value Adding (NVA) activities, which do not contribute to customer value, while optimizing Necessary but Non-Value Adding (NNVA) tasks.
-The focus lies in improving Value-Adding (VA) activities that directly fulfill customer needs, all aimed at reducing inefficiencies and maximizing process output
+The focus lies in improving Value-Adding (VA) activities that directly fulfill customer needs.
+All of theses are aimed at reducing inefficiencies and increasing productivity, and ultimately improving the overall effectiveness of the process.

 In one of my earlier blog posts on [continuous improvement](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt1.md), I mentioned the eight types of waste the lean philosophy knows.
 The acronym DOWNTIME is an easy way to remember the eight wastes: